Wilson Piazza

 Wilson da Silva Piazza ([ˈwiwsõ dɐ ˈsiwvɐ piˈazɐ]; born 25 February 1943 in Ribeirão das Neves), is a former Brazilian footballer.
-He played as defensive midfielder and centre-back, in particular with Cruzeiro E.C. and the Brazil national team.
+He played as defensive midfielder or centre-back, in particular with Cruzeiro E.C. and the Brazil national team.
 He was a member of the Brazilian team that won the 1970 World Cup.
 He was a member of the Cruzeiro team which won the 1976 Copa Libertadores.

-National team
+International career

 Piazza made 51 appearances for the Brazil national team between 1967 and 1975.
-He played for them in both the 1970 and 1974 World Cups, appearing in six games in 1970, including the final.
+He played for his nation in both the 1970 and 1974 World Cups, appearing in six games in 1970, including the 4–1 final victory over Italy.